E. Duncan Getchell

-Earle Duncan Getchell, Jr. (born October 12, 1949 in Mobile, Alabama) is an American lawyer and a former nominee to the United States Court of Appeals for the Fourth Circuit.
-He is a former Solicitor General of Virginia.
+Earle Duncan Getchell, Jr. (born October 12, 1949 in Mobile, Alabama, and died May 1, 2024 in Richmond, Virginia) was an American lawyer and a former nominee to the United States Court of Appeals for the Fourth Circuit.
+He was the Solicitor General of Virginia in the Administration of Kenneth T. Cuccinelli, II, Attorney General of Virginia from 2010 through 2014, and also served as Deputy Counselor to Virginia Governor Glenn Youngkin until his death in May of 2024.

 Background

 Getchell attended Emory University on an Air Force ROTC Scholarship and graduated with high honors.
 He then graduated with distinction from Duke University Law School, where he was on the staff and editorial board of the Duke Law Journal.

 After law school, Mr. Getchell worked as an associate at McGuire, Woods & Battle for one year before serving as an Air Force JAG Officer in the Office of the General Counsel for two years, attaining the rank of captain.
 He served in the U.S. Air Force Reserve 1971–1977, with active duty assignment 1975–1977.
 After his tenure with the Air Force, Mr. Getchell returned to McGuire, Woods & Battle in 1977 and remained there for over thirty years.
 He was made a partner in 1981 and then headed the firm's appellate litigation.
 Mr. Getchell is a fellow of the American Academy of Appellate Lawyers, an elected member of The American Law Institute, and a permanent member of the Fourth Circuit Judicial Conference.

 In late 2009, Virginia Attorney General Ken Cuccinelli named him Solicitor General of Virginia.
 In 2014, Mr. Getchell returned to practice at McGuireWoods LLP.
+In 2021, Mr. Getchell retired from private practice and shortly thereafter was appointed Deputy Counselor to the Governor by then Governor-elect Glenn Youngkin.